 Imagine you have a building that you plan to transfer to your partnership.
 You and your partners decide on $100,000 as the elected value of the building.
 As explained above, the partnership treats this amount as the purchase price of the item for its records.
-For your personal tax records, you may need to do a few more calculations.
-Pretend you only paid $60,000 for the building.
-In this case, you have to report $40,000, or the difference between your original purchase price and the elected value, as a capital gains on your tax return.
+For your own personal tax records, you may need to do a few more calculations.
+If you only pay $60,000 for the building, you have to report $40,000, the difference between your original purchase price and the elected value, as a capital gains on your tax return.
 In some cases, you can delay the reporting of that gain, but you may want to talk with an accountant before taking that deferral.

-Input Tax Credits
+Input Tax Credits When Selling Personal Assets

-Capital property can be real property, but it can also include things such as debt obligations.
+Capital property can be real property, but it can also include non-tangible things, such as debt obligations.
 If you need to use personal assets in your business, don’t forget to account for the transfer.
-Accounting for these transactions helps to increase business expenses on paper, which ultimately lowers your taxable income and your tax liability.
+Accounting for these transactions helps increase business expenses on paper, which ultimately lowers your taxable income and your tax liability.